-This rule (for the NFL at least) has slowed down the game and made the cornerback position one of the hardest positions to play in all of sports.
+This rule (for the NFL at least) has slowed down the game and made the cornerback position one of the hardest positions to play in all of the sports.

-Corners are forced to play a mirror coverage, where they kick back and are expected to run across field or vertically.
+Corners are forced to play a mirror coverage, where they kick back and are expected to run across a field or vertically.
 These wide receivers often run 4.3 40’s or have extraordinary speed.
-Corners are automatically at a disadvantage in the NFL as wide receivers (such as Julio Jones or AJ Green) are too fast and too powerful, for a game that doesn’t allow corners to make contact after 5 yards.
+Corners are automatically at a disadvantage in the NFL as wide receivers (such as Julio Jones or AJ Green) are too fast and too powerful for a game that doesn’t allow corners to make contact after 5 yards.

 Do you think this rule should be applied to all levels of football?
 Are you in favor of the 5-yard contact rule?
 Let us know in the comment section below!